The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/nsfw/Anime/NarutoNinjaHotsprings.md

 > - Erotic or Sexual Imagery
 > - Suggestive or Provocative Poses

+{: .note }
+> {: .opaque }
+> {: .highlight }
-The screenshot displays the theme being used alongside our DownAero Squared Windhawk theme.
+> The screenshot displays the theme being used alongside our DownAero Squared Windhawk theme.
 You can find instructions on how to obtain and set that up [here](/WindowsThemes/c/windhawk/DownAeroSquared).
+>

-Due to changes in Windows 11, you will need the Windhawk plugin [Logon, Logoff, and Shutdown Sounds Restored](https://windhawk.net/mods/logon-logoff-shutdown-sounds) to enable the Logon, Logoff, and Shutdown sounds on Windows 11.
+> Due to changes in Windows 11, you will need the Windhawk plugin [Logon, Logoff, and Shutdown Sounds Restored](https://windhawk.net/mods/logon-logoff-shutdown-sounds) to enable the Logon, Logoff, and Shutdown sounds on Windows 11.

+{: .highlight }
+> {: .opaque }
-The wallpapers in this theme pack were illustrated by [Sakimichan](https://www.deviantart.com/sakimichan), a well-known digital artist famous for her detailed and vibrant character art.
+> The wallpapers in this theme pack were illustrated by [Sakimichan](https://www.deviantart.com/sakimichan), a well-known digital artist famous for her detailed and vibrant character art.
 Please support her work by visiting her [DeviantArt profile](https://www.deviantart.com/sakimichan) and considering purchasing her art through her [Patreon](https://www.patreon.com/sakimichan) or other official channels.

 ### Features